Everything We Know About Jason Isbell and the 400 Unit’s New Album, ‘Reunions’

 Jason Isbell and his band, the 400 Unit, have new music coming soon.
 This spring, fans will be able to get their hands on a brand-new album from the band, their first since 2017.

-Those who follow the singer-songwriter on social media know that Isbell has been in the studio as of late; in fact, he's been teasing new music for months.
-Quietly, on the morning of Feb.
-10, something arrived.
+Those who follow the singer-songwriter on social media know that Isbell was teasing new music for months before revealing his plans officially.
+It was on the morning of Feb.
+10, quietly, that more details arrived.

-The details of Isbell's new album are sparse thus far, but some details can be found across the internet.
-Read on for what we know so far about the new stuff from Isbell and the 400 Unit.
+Read on for everything we know about the new stuff from Isbell and the 400 Unit.

 Isbell and the 400 Unit's new album is titled Reunions.